Rehabilitation Services Handbook

 - You will not be penalized for making an appeal.

-- An appeal will give you the opportunity to discuss your dissatisfaction in person.
+- An appeal will allow you to discuss your dissatisfaction in person.

 - You may bring someone with you to help you at the appeal.